ramesh130/CarND-Vehicle-Detection/README.md

 Some example images for testing your pipeline on single frames are located in the `test_images` folder.
 To help the reviewer examine our work, we save examples of the output from each stage of your pipeline in the folder called `ouput_images`, and include them in our writeup for the project by describing what each image shows.
 The video called `project_video.mp4` is the video our pipeline should work well on.

-**As an optional challenge** Once we have a working pipeline for vehicle detection, add in your lane-finding algorithm from the last project to do simultaneous lane-finding and vehicle detection!
+**As an optional challenge** Once we have a working pipeline for vehicle detection, we will add in our lane-finding algorithm from the last project to do simultaneous lane-finding and vehicle detection!